Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 How to prevent sports injuries:

-- Regular checkups: Your child should see a primary healthcare provider as suggested.
-Ask your child to tell you when he is hurt.
+- Take your child for regular checkups as directed.
+Ask your child to tell you when he or she is hurt.
 Regular checkups may catch unknown injuries before they get worse.

-- Exercise changes: Your child should not do the same exercises or drills every day.
+- Have your child do different exercises.
+Your child should not do the same exercises or drills every day.

-- Safe play: Make sure your child competes with other children of the same size, fitness level, and skill.
+- Teach your child to play safely.
+Make sure your child competes with other children of the same size, fitness level, and skill.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Salter-Harris Fracture

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.